Anywhere from 70% - 85% of jobs are found through networking. So you know you need to do it, but how to get started?

 - LinkedIn: It's a digital résumé, social and professional network all in one!
 We recommend joining the Oberlin College and Conservatory group, which has nearly 7,000 members.

-- Professors can provide a wealth of information about specific disciplines they have encountered through their research or community involvement.
+Offer a wealth of information about their discipline, based on their research or community involvement.
 Faculty are also often a good resource for those considering attending graduate school.

-- Friends, family, supervisors, co-workers, coaches and acquaintances.
-Chat with people casually --on a plane or bus, while waiting in lines, at social gatherings, etc. Join a professional organization in your field and get involved.
-Most people enjoy talking about the work they do.
-Curiosity can open a lot of doors.
+This includes (but isn't limited to) friends, family, supervisors, co-workers, coaches and acquaintances.
+Chat with people casually - on a plane or bus, while waiting in lines, at social gatherings, etc. Join a professional organization in your field and get to know your peers.
+Most people enjoy talking about the work they do, and curiosity can open doors.

 Not everyone you network with will have a job for you; in fact, the vast majority won't.
 The point is to talk to as many people as possible to expand your horizons, get introduced to other peers and professionals, and find out about opportunities you never would have considered before.
 If you end up with a job offer, all the better!